 Some of the products Ron Popeil and Ronco sold over the years may have been a little, er, dicey.
 But I respect Popeil’s genius as a marketer and as a coiner of product names and slogans.

-He’s also written an autobiography, humbly titled Ron Popeil: The Salesman of the Century.
+If you’re interested in learning more about him, Ron wrote an autobiography, humbly titled Ron Popeil: The Salesman of the Century.
 (Hey, he’s a pitchman.)

 As the description explains:

 “The Ronco Veg-O-Matic is the one kitchen appliance you'll wonder how you ever did without!
 It slices, it dices, and so much more!”

 * * * * * * * * * *